 Major Holy Days

-▪ Avoid scheduling campus-wide events such as Homecoming, Family Weekend, Make a Difference Day, Wingfest, Springfest, or other events that students would have to miss if they were observing a religious holiday.
+- Avoid scheduling campus-wide events such as Blue and Gold Weekend, Make a Difference Day, Wingfest, Springfest, major lectures, or other events that students would have to miss if they were observing a religious holiday.

-▪ Lectures, movies, late-night programming, and other event types that are scheduled throughout the year may be scheduled, since students would be able to attend one
+- Movies, late-night programming, and other event types that occur throughout the year may be scheduled, since students would be able to attend one at another time.

 There will be on-campus services at these times, so try to avoid scheduling events that would conflict with these.